 There remains a heightened threat of terrorist attack in a number of European countries, including the Netherlands.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.
 Possible targets for future attacks include major targets for sporting events and mass gatherings.

 national terrorism threat level at 'substantial'.
 This indicates there is a credible threat of a terrorist attack in the Netherlands.
-This is the fourth of five levels, and means 'there is a real chance of an attack.'
+This is level four of five, and means 'there is a real chance of an attack.'

 Terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.